ufs-community/land-DA_workflow/docs/source/TechnicalOverview.rst

       ..
 COMMENT: What's the minimum version of Python & NetCDF?
       ..
 COMMENT: What about Perl, git, curl, wget, Lmod

-These software prerequisites are pre-installed in the Land DA :term:`container` and on Level 1 systems (see :ref:`below <LevelsOfSupport>` for details).
-However, users on other systems will need to install them.
+These software prerequisites are pre-installed in the Land DA :term:`container` and on other Level 1 systems (see :ref:`below <LevelsOfSupport>` for details).
+However, users on non-Level 1 systems will need to install them.

 Before using the Land DA container, users will need to install `Singularity <https://docs.sylabs.io/guides/latest/user-guide/>`__ and an **Intel** MPI (available `free here <https://www.intel.com/content/www/us/en/developer/tools/oneapi/hpc-toolkit-download.html>`__).